 Ben Turner is a first generation locksmith who thought this would be a cool job to pay his way through college while working on a degree in journalism.
 The excitement of a day job that involved getting paid to break into stuff eventually eclipsed the tedium of academia, so he put his scholarly dreams on hold in lieu of a blue collar career.
 What little bit of college knowledge got stuck in his head is now utilized writing content for this website and annoying people on various automotive and aircraft forums.
 He is a father of one small human and responsible for the well being of a handful of dogs and cats and a few random Subarus owned by family and friends.

 He holds a CRL endorsement with ALOA and is a couple of frustrating electives away from CPL, and gives a check to the National Safeman’s Organization when they ask so he can claim to be a member.
-He is an accredited instructor for Tennessee’s Locksmith Licensing program and teaches a laughable 12-hour course on wafer lock reading, complete with PowerPoint slides.
+He is an accredited instructor for Tennessee’s Locksmith Licensing program and teaches a snooze fest that passes for a course on wafer lock reading, complete with PowerPoint slides.
 He’s also a licensed private pilot and makes a decent omelette.
-His favorite color is red and his measurements are 44/34/36 (chest/waist/inseam).
+His favorite color is red and his measurements are 44/34/36.